Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CopyAttributes/AutoLisp/README.md

-4. To copy the attribute from an existing house to the new house, run the ```COPYATTRIBUTES``` command and provide the "HousingPlan" feature layer name.
+4. To copy the attributes from an existing house to the new house, run the ```COPYATTRIBUTES``` command and provide the "HousingPlan" feature layer name.

 5. Select any of the existing houses as the source entity.

 6. Select your new house as the destination entity.

-7. Either open the attribute table or choose Identify from the ArcGIS for AutoCAD ribbon to see the attributes on your new house.
+7. Either open the attribute table or choose `Identify` from the ArcGIS for AutoCAD ribbon to see the attributes on your new house.
 From here you can update the number of bedrooms or any other additional changes you might want.

    ![AfterAttributes_](../../../Resources/Images/CopyAttributes-5.png)